cmv/cmv-app-dojo-builder/README.md

 * `npm install -g grunt-cli` - installs global grunt
 * `npm install` - installs required node and bower packages
 * `npm run clean` - removes built files from `dist` directory
-* `npm run build` - run the Dojo build on application and run the cleanup tasks which remove all js and css files
 * `npm run build-dev` - run the Dojo build on application but leave all files.
-Useful for debugging builds
+Useful for debugging builds.
+This will result in a large folder size, although the browser *shouldn't* be requesting any extra files.
+* `npm run build` - run the Dojo build on application and run the cleanup tasks which remove all extra js and css files that aren't included in the build.
+If you add extra layers to the profile, the `Gruntfile.js` must be modified to account for this so these layers aren't removed!

 If you have [Python](https://www.python.org/) you can run `python -m SimpleHTTPServer` in same folder as application to run it in a browser.